lepras/instaWV/README.md

 Features
 --------
 - Clears private data on close
-- Blocks access to Google trackers and other third-party resources
+- [TODO] Blocks access to trackers and other third-party resources
 - Restricts all network requests to HTTPS

 Downsides